 - ⇒Other conditions.

 Currently, IT companies in Ukraine operate under the general legislative field of Ukraine.
-Thus, the Ukrainian government actively supports the industry through reforms and laws on taxation, data protection, employment, and export of services.
+Thus, the Ukrainian government actively supports the software development industry through reforms and laws on taxation, data protection, employment, and the export of services.
 The legal and economic spheres are now actively adapting to the needs of international business, so the signing of a contract and the transfer of funds is no longer a reason for consideration.

 If you think there’s some way we can help, contact us now.

 What are the pros of outsourcing in Ukraine?

 When you outsource Ukrainian engineers, you benefit from the following:

 - deep expertise.